Connect Android and Linux Devices to Bowdoin or eduroam Wi-Fi

 Environment

-Bowdoin College offers four wireless networks:
+Bowdoin provides four wireless networks:

 Resolution

-3. Set the following advanced options:
+3. Set the following options in the advanced connection screen:

 • EAP method: PEAP